timpalade/UIScrollView-Keyboad/README.md

 # UIScrollView-Keyboad

-This project shows how to properly handle textviews in a scrollview such that the keyboard does not overlay any of them.
+This project ilustrates a way to properly handle textviews in a scrollview such that the keyboard does not overlay any of them.
 It also shows how to do it when textfields are nested within other UIViews, and maybe are handled in a different class.

 The file you are interested in is the ViewController.

 # License

-Asolutely free.
-Have fun!
+Free.